holgern/beem/README.rst

 * Contains all broadcast operations
 * Estimation of virtual account operation index from date or block number
 * the command line tool beempy uses click and has more commands
-* SteemNodeRPC can be used to excecute even not implemented RPC-Calls
+* SteemNodeRPC can be used to execute even not implemented RPC-Calls
 * More complete implemention

 Installation